 An individual can donate all or a portion of an RRSP or RRIF during their lifetime with no tax consequences.
 The Foundation may also be made a beneficiary of the RRSP or RRIF, which the Foundation will receive upon an individual’s death.

-For more information on these or any other giving options, please contact Janet Adams, Senior Associate, Development and Donor Services at 613-236-1616 x 231.
+For more information on these or any other giving options, please contact Janet Adams, Senior Associate, Donor Engagement at 613-236-1616 x 231.